Since 1992 I've been exploring the Earth's polar regions.

 From 2004 guiding took over my life, a natural pairing of polar adventuring and outdoor education, and I loved every moment, every trip, every participant.
 I've since been to both Poles more than 20 times combined, and, as of July 2016, have many more to come.

 I still have my fixes of private trips though.
 In 2008 I crossed Svalbard from Ny Alesund to Longyearbyen and in 2015 completed a 2-week solo kite-ski expedition from ALCI Airbase to the iconic peak of Ulvetanna in Queen Maud Land, Antarctica.
-And this year, together with my daughter Mardi, we skied for ten days across the amazing glaciers and icecaps of Spitsbergen.
-The future too is bright with adventure.
-At the end of this year I'm doing another new route to the South Pole via the Reedy Glacier in the Transantarctic Mountains.
-Technically I am guiding the trip but I want it to have all of the hallmarks of a private expedition, three guys having a rip-roaring adventure through an untrodden part of Antarctica.
+And In 2016 together with my daughter Mardi we skied for ten days across the amazing glaciers and icecaps of Spitsbergen.
+The future too is bright with adventure, with two new routes, both unsupported and unassisted to the South Pole within two years.
 I'll forever followed the urge to go where others haven't.
 To explore the path less travelled.

 It's what drives me every day of my life.